-• The pre-work experience information you send out

-This includes a placement agreement form that includes agreeing to keep all information, including the identity of the patient, confidential.
-It is also reinforced in clinical and non-clinical guides for work experience participants.
+The pre-work experience information you send out This includes a placement agreement form that includes agreeing to keep all information, including the identity of the patient, confidential.
+It is also reinforced in the clinical and non-clinical work experience guides for participants

-The induction
+The onsite induction

 A thorough induction should stress the importance of confidentiality, check the participant's understanding and make them fully aware of confidentiality protocols.
+If there is time in the induction we have dedicated activities to structure your conversation about confidentiality.
+We have included these in our list of suggested activities during the placement.